nlepage/go-wasm-http-talk/slides.md

 <!-- .element: style="font-size: 0.46em;" -->

 Notes:
-- The ServiceWorker is now able to forward the FetchEvent's request to the WebAssembly binary.
+- From the ServiceWorker's point of view, we are now able to forward the FetchEvent's request to the WebAssembly binary.
-- From the ServiceWorker point of view, we just have to call the handler with the `FetchEvent`'s request, and directly give the return value to the `FetchEvent`'s `respondWith()` method.
+- ▶️ In the event handler, we just have to call the callback function with the `FetchEvent`'s request, and directly give the return value to the `FetchEvent`'s `respondWith()` method.
+- ▶️ The `self` variable is a reference to the ServiceWorker's global scope, so this is handy for making the `setGoCallback()` function available for WebAssembly the binary.
-- The actual code, is a little more complex, because we have to use a Promise for the callback, which is resolved by the `setCallback` function.
+- The actual code is a little more complex, because we have to use a Promise for the callback, otherwise a FetchEvent might occur before the callback is defined.

 ---